kpmitton/bwa_install_M1_MacOS_2022/README.md

 How to install bwa for DNA sequencing on a M1 Mac.
 The regular make routine must be modified for the newer non-Intel Macs.
 I found some guidance and reference to them here and also provide the commands that I found worked well to get bwa installed on an M1 Mac running Big Sur.
-The install information for bwa works fine on an Intel Mac, as you can do in a typical bash terminal window with:
+The routine install information for bwa works fine on an Intel Mac, in a typical bash terminal window with:
 ## Routine installation on Intel Macs
 ```
 git clone https://github.com/lh3/bwa.git